Medusa-Intelligence-Corp/TranslateTribune/README.md

 Join us in our mission to make global news accessible to everyone, regardless of language barriers.
 Together, we can gain a deeper understanding of the world around us.

 ## TODO
-- [ ] Check Mexico and S. Korea configs for errors
 - [ ] Add Bluesky bot to share top links after publishing [pythonapi](https://atproto.blue/en/latest/)
+- [ ] Add Mistral-Large and test costs